braze-inc/braze-docs/_docs/_hidden/private_betas/shopify_subscription_states.md

 ![Data Import and Web SDK Installation section of the Shopify partner page in Braze.][2]{: style="max-width:80%;"}

 ### Step 2: Shopify setup
 Next, you are prompted by Braze's setup wizard.
-Within this flow, you must enter your **Shopify Store Name**, review the **Shopify Webhook Events** (ingestion begins once the integration is connected), and visit the Shopify marketplace to download Braze's unlisted Shopify app.
+Within this flow, you must enter your **Shopify Store Name**, review the **Shopify Events** (ingestion begins once the integration is connected), [configure email and SMS consent collection](#collect-email-or-sms-subscribers), and visit the Shopify marketplace to download Braze's unlisted Shopify app.
 Once you select **Install Unlisted App**, you will be redirected to the Braze dashboard.

 #### Shopify setup within Braze
 <br>![Workflow of setting up Shopify within Braze by entering the store name and navigating to Shopify to install the Braze app.][3]{: style="max-width:80%;"}

+#### Collect email or SMS subscribers

+At this step, select whether you want to collect email and SMS opt-ins from your Shopify store to sync to Braze.

+![][77]{: style="max-width:60%;"}

+- **Collect email subscribers**<br>If enabled, Braze will update the global email subscription state on the profile to `subscribed` so you can send emails to your users.
+You can also optionally add one or more [subscription groups]({{site.baseurl}}/user_guide/message_building_by_channel/email/managing_user_subscriptions#subscription-groups) to automatically assign email subscribers to when they opt-in.
+- **Collect SMS subscribers**<br>If enabled, Braze will update the selected [SMS subscription group]({{site.baseurl}}/user_guide/message_building_by_channel/sms/sms_subscription_group/) on the profile to `subscribed` so you can send messages to your users.
+If you are collecting SMS opt-ins, you must select one subscription group.
+If no subscription group exists, or you would like to create a new subscription group, reach out to your Braze representative for support.

+If there is an existing global subscription state on a user profile within Braze that's different from Shopify, you can enable **Override existing global subscription state for users**.
+This will override the Braze state to ensure it matches with Shopify.

+{% alert important %}
+If you do not override global subscription states, existing user's states may not match those found in Shopify.
+This can lead to unreceived and unintended messages.
+{% endalert %}

-#### Install Braze's Shopify application
+### Step 4: Install Braze's Shopify application
 <br>![Shopify app installation page, which lists the permissions the Braze app will have after installing.][7]{: style="max-width:60%;"}

-### Step 3: Verify completion
+### Step 5: Verify completion
 That's it!
 The status of your integration appears in the **Data Import** section of the Shopify partner page.
-Once the Braze app has been successfully installed, and the webhook creation is complete, you will be notified via email.
+Once the Braze app has been successfully installed and the webhook creation is complete, you will be notified via email.
 In addition, the **Connection Pending** status will be updated to **Connected** and will display the timestamp of when the connection was established.

 ![Data Import section showing connection pending and setup status pending.][8]{: style="max-width:80%;"}
 ![][4]{: style="max-width:80%;border:0;margin-bottom:5px;"}